-One thing you should know if you are contemplating a reverse mortgage is that your home will have to undergo an appraisal by an FHA-approved appraiser.
+If you are considering a reverse mortgage, it is important to understand that your home must be appraised by an FHA-approved appraiser.

 Evolution of HUD Appraisal Laws

-At that time, lenders could order an appraisal from any appraiser they wished.
-If they felt the appraiser was doing a poor job or was not responsive enough, they could “fire” the appraiser and obtain a report from another appraiser.
+Before 2008, lenders could order an appraisal from almost any appraiser they chose.
+If they felt the appraiser was unresponsive or disagreed with the value, they could request a second appraisal from another appraiser.

 The law is written as such: